Make-School-Courses/FEW-2.9-Technical-Seminar/Lessons/Lesson-7.md

 ## After Class

-Finish the Hackernews Node.js tutorial!
+Time to start working on the frontend of hacker news!

+Start working on the React + Apollo tutorial: https://www.howtographql.com/react-apollo/0-introduction/

-- Complete the following chapters by the next class: `Realtime GraphQL Subscriptions`, `Filtering, Pagination & Sorting` and `Summary`
+- Complete the following chapters by next class: `Introduction`, `Getting Started`, `Queries: Loading Links`

 ## Resources